Struggling to find a compatible partner who’s ready to commit?

-There were very few resources out there that spoke to the specific experiences or challenges that I was going through as a woman in a pre-committed (dating but exclusive) relationship with a divorced dad.
+There were very few resources out there that spoke to the specific experiences or challenges that I was going through as a woman dating a divorced dad.

 Many articles on the internet make broad generalizations about why you should or shouldn’t date a divorced man.